life4/deal/README.md

 * [Can be enabled or disabled on production.][runtime]
 * [Colorless](colorless): annotate only what you want.
 Hence, easy integration into an existing project.
 * Colorful: syntax highlighting for every piece of code in every command.
-* [Memory leaks detection.][leaks]
-Deal makes sure that a pure function doesn't leave unexpected objects in the memory.
+* [Memory leaks detection][leaks]: deal makes sure that pure functions don't leave unexpected objects in the memory.
 * DRY: test discovery, error messages generation.
 * Partial execution: linter executes contracts to statically check possible values.
+* [Formal verification][verification]: prove that your code works for all input (or find out when it doesn't).

 [values]: https://deal.readthedocs.io/basic/values.html
 [exceptions]: https://deal.readthedocs.io/basic/exceptions.html